-Here’s a summary of your Whale Shark Tour Itinerary.
+Here’s a summary of your tour itinerary.

 (Times will vary depending on the conditions and activities on individual days.)

-9:00am : First snorkel on the amazing corals of the Ningaloo Reef
+~9:00am : First snorkel on the amazing corals of the Ningaloo Reef

-10:00am : Morning Tea
+~10:00am : Morning Tea

-12:30-1:00pm : Head into the inner reef to have a delicious gourmet lunch
+~12:30-1:00pm : Head into the inner reef to have a delicious gourmet lunch

-3:00pm : Afternoon tea
+~3:00pm : Afternoon tea

-3:15pm : Cruise back to Tantabiddi on the look out for dolphins, turtles, dugongs…
+~3:15pm : Cruise back to Tantabiddi on the look out for dolphins, turtles, dugongs…

-3:45pm : Board tender to be ferried back to shore
+~3:45pm : Board tender to be ferried back to shore

-4:00pm : Board bus for trip back to Exmouth
+~4:00pm : Board bus for trip back to Exmouth

-4:30pm : Passengers dropped off in front of their accommodation in Exmouth
+~4:30pm : Passengers dropped off in front of their accommodation in Exmouth

-What to expect during your day on the whale shark cruise:
+What to expect during your cruise:

 At the same time, our pilot is warming up the spotter plane’s engines and heading out to the Ningaloo Reef to find us whale sharks to swim with.

 You’ll then head off to check out the spectacular array of corals and fish near where the boat is anchored.
-When back onboard, its time for morning tea – usually a hot drink and plenty of freshly baked cake and biscuits from the local bakery!
-Whilst you are sipping on your cuppa, our whale shark team will be demonstrating the whale shark code of conduct, how to swim safely with a whale shark, and what to expect when we find one of these magnificent sharks.
+When back onboard, its time for morning tea – usually a hot drink with fresh produce from the local bakery!
+Whilst you are sipping on your cuppa, our team will be demonstrating the whale shark code of conduct and what to expect when we find the biggest fish in the ocean!

-As our own spotter plane searches for our BIG spotted friends, we cruise down the outside of the reef soaking up the sights of the Cape Range National Park from the ocean, and encountering a very wide variety of spectacular marine life and birds.
+As our own spotter plane searches for our big friends, we cruise down the outside of the reef soaking up the sights of the Cape Range National Park from the ocean, and encountering a very wide variety of spectacular marine life and birds.
 Turtles are often seen, taking a big breath before diving downwards to the floor of the ocean for minutes at a time.
 Flying fish jump out of the water and glide their way safely out of the way of the boat’s passage.
 Flocks of wedge-tailed shearwater bird bomb into the ocean with a spectacular splash, in their efforts to catch one of massive schools of fish.

-As the plane guides the Skipper onto your whale shark, you will be split into two groups to jump into the water and swim with the whale shark.
+As the plane guides the skipper onto your whale shark, you will be split into two groups to jump into the water and swim with the shark.
 Most passengers are literally buzzing with excitement waiting and ready for your swim.
 Our crew is there to answer any last minute questions and provide assurance and support as necessary too.

 If you are already certified and would like to have a fun dive with one of our guides, we have all equipment on board ready to go and you can experience the Ningaloo from below.
 If you have never dived before and would love to have another new experience, our highly experienced diving instructors will guide you through everything from equipment and how to use it, safety techniques so you can relax and enjoy the experience, to moving through the water with ease!
-You’ll get the chance to experience for yourself what SCUBA diving is like, and why so many people make such a big fuss about diving and seeing the marine wonderland under the ocean’s surface.
+You’ll get the chance to experience for yourself what scuba diving is like, and why so many people make such a big fuss about diving and seeing the marine wonderland under the ocean’s surface.

-(And if you are wanting to hear more stories about the Ningaloo and living in Exmouth, don’t be afraid to invite our crew down to the pub for a drink either!)
+And if you are wanting to hear more stories about the Ningaloo and living in Exmouth, don’t be afraid to invite our crew down to the pub for a drink either!